roverdotcom/feats.py/README.md

 # feats.py (WIP)
 Feats.py is a feature flag library for Python applications.
-We built it based on our learnings from using the [Gargoyle](https://github.com/adamchainz/gargoyle) library in production for a medium-sized engineering organization.
+We built it based on our learnings from using the [Gargoyle](https://github.com/adamchainz/gargoyle) library in production within a medium-sized engineering organization.

 Instead of giving the ability to turn features on or off, feats.py is based on the ability to choose between implementations of a feature.
 This allows for